PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n)

 \subsection{Acknowledgments}

 \

-I am indebted to Pavel Etingof, Boris Feigin, Michael Finkelberg, and Andrei Negu\c{t} for extremely stimulating discussions on the subject; to Naihuan Jing for a useful correspondence on two-parameter quantum algebras; to Luan Bezerra and Evgeny Mukhin for a useful correspondence on the quantum affine superalgebras.
-I am also grateful to MPIM (Bonn, Germany), IPMU (Kashiwa, Japan), and RIMS (Kyoto, Japan) for the hospitality and wonderful working conditions in the summer 2018 when this project was performed.
+I am indebted to Pavel Etingof, Boris Feigin, Michael Finkelberg, and Andrei Negu\c{t} for numerous stimulating discussions over the years; to Naihuan Jing for a useful correspondence on two-parameter quantum algebras; to Luan Bezerra and Evgeny Mukhin for a useful correspondence on the quantum affine superalgebras; to anonymous referees for extremely useful suggestions which significantly improved the overall exposition.

+I am also grateful to MPIM (Bonn, Germany), IPMU (Kashiwa, Japan), and RIMS (Kyoto, Japan) for the hospitality and wonderful working conditions in the summer 2018 when the first stages of this project were performed.
 I would like to thank Tomoyuki Arakawa and Todor Milanov for their invitations to RIMS and IPMU, respectively.